Welcome to Reception! We are 'St Mary's' class.

 Daily activities to complete with your child-

-PE (Physical Education) in Reception will continue to take place each Wednesday outdoors on the astro turf pitch.
-Therefore, your child should arrive to school in their PE kits each Wednesday.
+PE (Physical Education) in Reception will start after the October half term.
+We plan for it to take place each Friday outdoors on the astro turf pitch.
+Therefore, after the October half term, your child will arrive to school in their PE kits each Friday.
 They will not need their standard school uniform on this day as they will stay in their PE kits all day.

 As in line with our school uniform policy, your child’s PE kit should be as follows: